Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 Go to Settings to customize the settings if needed.
 For example, you can exclude certain files and folders from the scan.

-To find non-exact duplicate photos and near-duplicate ones, make sure that the Enable similar images function checkbox (under the Similar images tab) is selected.
+To find similar ones, make sure that the Enable similar images function checkbox (under the Similar images tab) is selected.

 the Similar images tab of the Settings window showing that the Enable similar images function checkbox is selected